-Made with hydraulic lime, this will set in damp conditions and may be required in extremely damp conditions such as cellars where a non-hydraulic lime plaster would not carbonate sufficiently.
+Made with hydraulic lime, this product is better suited for damp conditions and may be required in extremely damp conditions such as cellars where a non-hydraulic lime plaster would not carbonate sufficiently.
 Hydraulic lime plaster is less fatty than other lime plasters and may require more effort to apply to laths and ceilings.
 However, it cures in around 90 days (typically) which means it can be painted with a breathable coating much sooner than other lime plasters.

 Non-Hydraulic Lime Plaster (Air Lime, Non-Hydraulic)

 Made with non-hydraulic lime, commonly known as lime putty.
 This plaster is extremely soft and flexible, perfect for conservation of delicate masonry.
 It sets very slowly by carbonation and typically cures in around 12 months.
-Non-hydraulic lime plaster can stay wet indefinitely in damp conditions where there is no opportunity to carbonate.
+Non-hydraulic lime plaster can stay wet for an extremely long time in damp conditions where there is no opportunity to carbonate.
 However, it is quite "fatty" and therefore sticky, it is easier to apply to ceilings and laths.

 Three Coat System